stdio2016/polysolve/README.md

 * `--parallel-level <value>` (`-pl`)

   Set the number of pieces to place when generating subproblems.
 A setting of 0 will disable multithreading.
-The default value is 0.
+By default, it is set to 1.

 * `--num-threads <value>` (`-nt`)